remmmi/WooCommerce-Cart-REST-API/README.md

 ### Description

-Transform your WooCommerce store into a lightning-fast, decoupled shopping experience with CoCart — an open-source REST API designed to set your store free from WordPress's limitations.
-CoCart's developer-friendly API empowers you to build in modern frameworks like Astro, React, Vue, or Next.js, putting full control back in your hands and making complex customization's a breeze.
+CoCart's developer-friendly API integrates with WooCommerce and empowers you to build in modern frameworks like Astro, React, Vue, or Next.js, putting full control back in your hands and making complex customization's a breeze.
+Set your store free from WordPress's limitations.

-Built by developers, for developers, [CoCart](https://cocartapi.com/?utm_medium=repo&utm_source=github.com&utm_campaign=readme&utm_content=cocartcore) is more than just an API extension.
-It’s a suite of tools that make managing a headless WooCommerce store seamless and fast—without the constraints of a traditional WordPress theme.
+Built by developers, for developers, [CoCart](https://cocartapi.com/?utm_medium=repo&utm_source=github.com&utm_campaign=readme&utm_content=cocartcore) helps you manage a headless WooCommerce store seamless and fast — without the constraints of a traditional WordPress theme.

 [Want to try it out?](https://cocartapi.com/try-free-demo/?utm_medium=repo&utm_source=github.com&utm_campaign=readme&utm_content=cocartcore)

-#### Why WooCommerce?
+#### What is WooCommerce?

-WooCommerce provides a **flexible, and efficient** way to build cutting-edge stores with WordPress at it's core.
-If you are looking to provide a great store for your customers that is fast, decoupling your store is a no-brainer, but accessing the front side via the REST API was missing which is where CoCart comes in.
+WooCommerce is a free open-source eCommerce plugin that provides a **flexible, and efficient** way to build cutting-edge stores with WordPress at it's core.

-#### Why CoCart?
+#### Why do I need CoCart?

-Struggling with performance?
-Finding it hard to decouple WooCommerce from WordPress without hitting roadblocks?
-CoCart is here to eliminate the hassle of creating your own REST API endpoints for WooCommerce and provides all the essential features for a powerful, headless eCommerce experience.
+If you are looking to create a great store for your customers that is fast and unrestricted, decoupling your store is a no-brainer.
+However, accessing the front side via the REST API is not designed in WooCommerce, that's where CoCart comes in.
+It handles the roadblocks and eliminates the hassle of creating your own REST API endpoints and provides all the essential features for a powerful, headless eCommerce experience.

 * **Source of Truth** - CoCart integrates with WooCommerce's Data Stores API and includes WooCommerce hooks, making it compatible with most WooCommerce extensions right out of the box.
 * **Session Control Without Cookies** - CoCart uses a secure session key system, reducing server load and avoiding cookie issues for a smoother experience.